azadbolour/boardgame/scala-server/README.md

+- DONE.
+Add swap to piece generators.

+- Change exchanges to return pieces to piece generator.

+- GameServiceImpl 252 need to provide the piece generator.
+  Move piece generator out of game and into game state and call it tile sack.

+- Rename the abstraction from PieceGenerator to TileSack - rename TileSack to RandomTileSack

+- Remove RandomPieceGenerator.

+- Rename CyclicPieceGenerator CyclicTileSack

+- Game state has a tile sack.

+- Problem is sack also gets swapped pieces back.

 - Write tests for scoring plays with cross scores.

 - Connect to real dictionary.
 Check with NL experts.

-- Document the end game rules.
+- Change various logging calls to debug and set up a run-debug to log at debug level.

+## To Do

 - Implement validations everywhere.
 First on API boundary.

 - Clean up tests in web-ui and scala.

-- Change various logging calls to debug and set up a run-debug to log at debug level.

-- Document in WIKI.
-Strategy to increase confidence in machine not cheating.

-    use a separate 'trays' process that keeps track of the two trays then each side only gets its own tray from that process the other side can validate that a play uses tray pieces by making a call to the trays process that checks if the purported play pieces actually did come from teh tray

-## To Do
+- Implement random w/o replacement piece generator. numLetterInBag(ch) = min(1, round(frequency(ch) * dim * dim / (15 * 15))

+  exchanges go back in the bag

 - Matching algorithm needs to be based on the best guess as to the real score of a play.
 Not needed for first release.